Barbirotto

-Antônio Barbeirotti Júnior (born 19 September 1959), better known as Barbirotto, is a Brazilian former professional footballer, manager and goalkeepers coach, who played as a goalkeeper.
+Antônio Barbeirotti Júnior (born 19 September 1959), better known as Barbirotto, is a Brazilian former professional footballer, manager and goalkeeper coach, who played as a goalkeeper.

-Career
+Playing career

 Barbirotto started his career at SE Palmeiras, a club he lived a few blocks away from.
 Years later he went to São Paulo FC, the club with which he began his professional career.
 Barbirotto maintained a contract with São Paulo from 1981 to 1985, being Waldir Peres reserve in most part of games.
 However, he was unable to establish himself in São Paulo and, from then on, he wandered around several clubs, most of them in the countryside of São Paulo state.
 Unsatisfied with being loaned consecutively, in 1986 he transferred to Juventus, and from then on, to several other clubs in Brazil.
 He stood out at Joinville in 1988, helping with the 1989 state title campaign, before moving to Bragantino.

 On 22 June 1990, in a match between Caxias and Internacional, he suffered head trauma and a cardiorespiratory arrest after a strong collision with a defender.
 Barbirotto ended his career at EC Noroeste in 1992.